Batavian Navy: Surrender in the Vlieter

 on the political approach he was to take after he had made his landing, and he was encouraged to make use of the services of the supporters of the "antient constitution"(sic), wherever he could find them.
 To set these political effects in motion, the general was to promulgate a Proclamation, that had been issued for the occasion by the Erfprins in the name of his father, which in peremptory terms commanded the Dutch people to rally to the cause of the House of Orange.
 Dundas had counselled the Prince to sweeten his tone with some conciliatory language, and hints at reform, but in his arrogance the Prince opted for clear language, which only served to alienate the population, as soon turned out.

-As far as the Batavian fleet in the Texel roadstead was concerned, Organist agents actively suborned a number of naval officers in that fleet, like Aegidius van Braam and Theodorus Frederik van Capellen, respectively the captain of Leyden and Rear-Admiral Story's flag captain on Washington who were among the officers from the old navy, who had been let go in 1795, but had been recommissioned after Camperdown to fill the many vacancies in the officer corps.
+As far as the Batavian fleet in the Texel roadstead was concerned, Orangist agents actively suborned a number of naval officers in that fleet, like Aegidius van Braam and Theodorus Frederik van Capellen, respectively the captain of Leyden and Rear-Admiral Story's flag captain on Washington who were among the officers from the old navy, who had been let go in 1795, but had been recommissioned after Camperdown to fill the many vacancies in the officer corps.
 They frequently appear in the correspondence of secret agent Charles Bentinck about Batavian officers he deemed pro-Orangist, and willing and able to lead a mutiny in the fleet.

 It is against this background that we need to see the series of events around the squadron of Rear-Admiral Story, consisting of the ships of the line Washington (cap.
 Van Capellen), Leyden (cap.
 Van Braam), Cerberus (cap.de Jong), Utrecht (cap.
 Kolff), de Ruyter (cap.
 Huys), Gelderland (cdr.
 Waldeck), Beschermer (cap.
 Eylbracht), and Batavier (cap.
 Van Senden); the frigates Amphitre (cdr.
 Schutter), Mars (cdr.
 Bock), Embuscade (cdr.
 Rivert), and the brig Galathee (lt.
 Droop) that started with the arrival of the British fleet before the Texel on 19 August, and was followed by the visit of three parlimentaires, col. Frederick Maitland, cap.
 Robert Winthrop, and Lieutenant George Collier, to Admiral Story aboard Washington on 21 August.
 They were sent by General Abercromby and Admiral Duncan to demand that Story and his squadron "come over" to the Erfprins, in which case they would be able to sail out to the British fleet unmolested and join that fleet.